-A placeholder or hint text helps users to get enough idea about what to enter in a TextField.
-In this tutorial, let’s learn how to add hint text or placeholder to TextField in Android Jetpack Compose.
+Adding hint text to a TextField can significantly improve user experience.
+It guides users on what they need to enter in the input field.
+In this enhanced tutorial, we’ll cover how to add hint text or placeholder text to a TextField in Android Jetpack Compose, step by step.

 var textInput by remember { mutableStateOf("")}